ilesinge/osc2hue/README.md

 - Philips Hue Bridge on your network
 - That's it!
 No additional software required.

+### Alternate setup

+OSC2Hue is also compatible with software-only Hue Bridge emulators such as:
+- [huemulator](https://github.com/ilesinge/huemulator) for software lights emulation
+- [diyhue](https://diyhue.org/) to control other brands of lights

 ### Quick Start

 1. **Download the latest release** for your operating system from the [Releases page](../../releases):